 How do I?

-1. How can I file a discrimination complaint?
+1. How can I file a discrimination complaint in employment, housing or public

-You may come to the City of Tampa Division of Community Affairs' office where
+You may come to the City of Tampa's Community Affairs Division where you will

-be filed under the corresponding federal laws, or the City of Tampa Human Rights
+filed under the corresponding federal laws, and/or the City of Tampa Human

 If you have any questions regarding your particular circumstances, or if you